keenlabs/KeenClient-iOS/README.md

 ##### Debugging

-The Keen iOS client code does a lot of logging, but it’s turned off by default.
+`KeenClient` code does a lot of logging, but it’s turned off by default.
 If you’d like to see the log lines generated by your usage of the client, you can enable logging easily:

 ```objc
 [KeenClient enableLogging];
 ```

-Just put this at any point before you use KeenClient.
+Just put this at any point before you use `KeenClient`.
 A good place is in your application delegate.

 To disable logging, simply call: